wso2/docs-choreo-dev/e2e-tests-cypress/README.md

 1. **Fixtures** are external pieces of static data that can be used by your tests.
 We should not hard code data in the test case.
 It should drive from an external source like CSV, HTML, or JSON.
 They will be majorly used with the cy.fixture() command when you need to stub the network calls.

 2. **Integration** folder provides a place that writes out test cases.
-It also provides an “examples” directory, which contains the default test cases provided by Cypress and can be used to add new test cases also.
-We can also create our folder under the integration directory and add out test cases under that.
+It can be used to add new test cases.
+We can also create our own folder under the integration directory and add out test cases under that.
+In `choreo-control-plane`, this folder is renamed as **e2e**.

 3. **Plugins** contain the plugins or listeners.
 By default, Cypress will automatically include the plugins file “cypress/plugins/index.js” before every test it runs.
 You can programmatically alter the resolved configuration and environment variables using plugins, Eg. If we have to inject customized options to browsers like accepting the certificate, or do any activity on test case pass or fail or to handle any other events like handling screenshots.
 They enable you to extend or modify the existing behavior of Cypress.